Current revision: 0.4

 I wrote this post about Bitcoin in order to avoid writing yet another long comment on Hacker News.
 Next time other commentators ask me for details on my views, I will point them to the relevant section.

-I knew about bitcoin since it first came out, in 2009, but didn’t take an interest until 2013.
+I knew about bitcoin since it first came out, in 2009, but didn’t take an interest on bitcoin till 2013.
 I started monitoring bitcoin closely when the price for 1 BTC turned to 20 USD, until it reached 1000 USD.
+Then I stopped.

 For about three months I studied currencies.
 I had a grasp of economics which helped me, but not much.
 Some concepts are hard to grasp at first, but apart from terminology - as it often happens - there’s nothing fancy going on under the hood.
 Once you understood some dynamics, everything seems natural.